Study: Carnivores’ return helps Yellowstone park streams

 - Trump demeans three black female reporters in two days

-The findings are in a peer-reviewed study being published in the journal Ecohydrology.
+The findings were included in a peer-reviewed study published in the journal Ecohydrology.
+The researchers cautioned that the healing is in the early stages and could take a long time to complete.

+The idea that bringing back wolves and cougars would have cascading effects across Yellowstone’s ecosystem has long been of interest to researchers.

+Prior studies concentrated on the impacts to other animals and plants.
+Ripple and Beschta took that a step further to see what happens to the landscape itself.